Charles G. Dawes: Court of St. James's and the RFC

 After Dawes completed his term as vice president, he served as the U.S. Ambassador to the United Kingdom (known formally as the Court of St. James's) from 1929 to 1931.
 Overall, Dawes was an effective ambassador, as George V's son, the future Edward VIII, later confirmed in his memoirs.
 Dawes was rather rough-hewn for some of his duties, disliking presenting American débutantes to the King.
 On his first visit to the royal court, in deference to American public opinion, he refused to wear the customary Court dress, which then included knee breeches.
 This episode was said to upset the King, who had been prevented by illness from attending the event.

 As the Great Depression continued to ravage the US, Dawes accepted President Herbert Hoover's appeal to leave diplomatic office and head the newly created Reconstruction Finance Corporation (RFC).
 After a few months, Dawes resigned from the RFC.
 As chairman of the failing Central Republic Bank and Trust Company of Chicago, he felt obligated to work for its rescue.
 Political opponents alleged that, under Dawes's leadership, the RFC had given preferential treatment to his bank.
 This marked the end of Dawes's career in public service.
 For the 1932 election, Hoover considered the possibility of adding Dawes to the ticket in place of Curtis, but Dawes declined the potential offer.

 Later in 1932, Dawes and associates formed the City National Bank and Trust Co. to take over the deposits of the failed Central Republic Bank and Trust Company.
 In 1936, Republican congressional leaders informally approached Dawes about the possibility of heading up their presidential ticket at that year's presidential election, hoping for a candidate associated with the prosperous Coolidge years, but Dawes had no interest in returning to front-line politics; the (ultimately unsuccessful) ticket would instead be headed by Alf Landon.

 Later life

 Dawes served for nearly two decades as chairman of the board of City National from 1932 until his death.
 He died on April 23, 1951, at his Evanston home from coronary thrombosis at the age of 85.
 He is interred in Rosehill Cemetery, Chicago.

 Personal life

 Dawes belonged to several lineage societies and veterans' organizations.
-These included the Military Order of the Loyal Legion of the United States, Sons of the American Revolution, General Society of Colonial Wars, American Legion, and Forty and Eight.
+He became a First Class Companion of the Illinois Commandery of the Military Order of the Loyal Legion of the United States in succession to his father, who died in 1899.
+He also belonged to the Sons of the American Revolution, General Society of Colonial Wars, American Legion, and Forty and Eight.